zyocum/bitmap/README.md

 	[(5, 6)]
 	[(6, 4), (6, 5)]
 	[(8, 2), (8, 3), (8, 4), (8, 5), (8, 6), (8, 7)]

+There are two strategies that can be set via the `-s/--strategy` option:

+1. `que`: This strategy models each block as a double-ended que, popping and pushing cells from the que until each block has been exhaustively explored.
+2. `recursive`: This strategy explores blocks using recursive method calls.
+This strategy is limited by the call-stack size (blocks larger than the call-stack size in the input will cause a stack overflow).

 You can supply the `-d/--count-diagonals` option if you want to include diagonal cells as adjacent to one another: